Aaleyah8/CS121_project_3/README.md

-Include random to randomize the horses movement standardize device randomization standardize uniform distribution in an integer to distance of 0 and 1 coin flip distribution standardize

-advance the horses to move on
-print the lanes for each horse bool who is the winner

-each of these functions takes an interger for the horse name. also taking a pointer representing the horses array advance function 'flips a coin' (using randomization) either moves the horse or doesnt Print Lane prints the horses entire lane as dots. but with the horse number in the appropiate position A basic for loop a is winner function is boolean it returns true if the horse has one the race or hasnt result = false given a horse number and the array of horses if the current horse's value is equal to the TRACK_LENGTH result = true

-The main function
-advance a single horses value
-print a row for the horse
-ad isWinner function
+## a.main()

-make an array of 5 0 values, call it horse set KeepGoing to be true.
+Make an array of 5 0 values, call it horsea set keepGoing to be true

+While keepGoing:
+  run through each horse in array advance that horse print the lanes for each horse
+    if that horse won
+  set keepGoing to false
+  askm user for input to start next turn

+  ## advance()

+given a horse number and the array of horses roll a 0 or 1 value, put it in a coin add coin to the horse's position value in the array

+##printLane()

+given a horse number and the array of horses loop from zero to TRACK_LENGTH if the current loop index is equal to the horse's value print the horse's id end main